withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 ### Convert Next `index.js` to Astro

-Next's Blog Starter index page displays a list of recent blog posts.
-Here's how to do that in Astro, replacing a GraphQL query with `Astro.glob`.
+Here is a Next's index page that displays a list of recent blog posts.
+Here's how to do that in Astro, replacing `getStaticProps()` functionality with `Astro.glob()`.

 Like in the previous examples:
 1. Identify the return().